igenius-io/reboot-js/README.md

 3. Paste in the code below to the 'testController.js' file and reboot-js will handle the rest
 ```
 var testController = function(app) {
-    // Generic Catch All SPA Views (put in last)

     app.get('/test/hello', function(req, res) {
         var viewParams = {
             layout : __dirname + '/../views/layouts/layout',